erebelo/aws-docker/mongodb/dockerfile/README.md

     `$ docker push rebelodocker/spring-mongodb-demo:mongodb`

-6. Create a new network:
+6. Use a network already created or create a new one:

     `$ docker network create erebelo_cluster`